Predictions, skepticism, victims, trends

 also heat waves and violent storms.
 Among the predicted results of

-protracted global warming were violent and frequent weather disturbances,
+protracted global warming were more violent weather disturbances,

 including hurricanes, cyclones, and tornados.
 The storms are already observed to be getting